Fahrudin Omerović: Club career

 Born in Doboj, SR Bosnia and Herzegovina, Omerović begin his career in FK Sloboda Tuzla, making his debut in the Yugoslav First League in the 1980–81 season.
-He spent four seasons playing in Tuzla, when in summer 1984 he was transferred to FK Partizan where he will become the main goalkeeper for the following 8 seasons.
+He spent four seasons playing in Tuzla, when in summer 1984 he was transferred to FK Partizan where he will become the main goalkeeper for the following eight seasons.
 With Partizan he won two Yugoslav championships, two Yugoslav Cups, and one Supercup.

 After the dissolution of SFR Yugoslavia, he made a transfer to Kocaelispor in 1992.
-He played Kocaelispor for 4 years.
+He played Kocaelispor for four years.
 After he moved to İstanbulspor and played there for 2 years.
 Finally he retired in 1998-99 season.

 International career

-He was capped eight times for Yugoslavia between 1989 and 1992, including a spot in Yugoslavia's 1990 World Cup roster where he spent the tournament as an unused backup to Tomislav Ivković.
+Omerović was capped eight times for Yugoslavia between 1989 and 1992, including a spot in Yugoslavia's 1990 World Cup roster where he spent the tournament as an unused backup to Tomislav Ivković.
 Even after the independence of Bosnia and Herzegovina, Omerović was included in the Yugoslav squad for Euro 1992, but the nation would be suspended due to the Yugoslav Wars.

-In 1996, he played 3 matches for the newly established Bosnian national team.
+In 1996, he played three matches for the newly established Bosnian national team.
 His final international was an October 1996 World Cup qualification match against Croatia.